About Co. Tyrone

 A more leisurely way of exploring the Sperrins is to follow the four scenic driving routes, included in the National Geographic's list of the world's top 101 scenic drives in 2012.
 This is a region rich in history, with many important sites of interest; from Clogherny Wedge Tomb and Tirnoney Dolmen, megalithic burial chambers at least 4000 years old, to the ruins of two separate castles in Newtownstewart, the 14th century Harry Avery O'Neill's Castle and the 17th century plantation Stewart Castle.

-One of Tyrone's main attractions is the Ulster American Folk Park, near the county town of Omagh, an outdoor museum exploring the story of 18th and 19th century Irish emigration to the New World.
+One of Tyrone's main attractions is the Ulster American Folk Park, near the county town of Omagh.
+Emigration to the New World is central to Ireland's story and at this outdoor museum you can walk into 18th & 19th century houses, both Irish and American.
+Buildings were either moved from their original sites or replicated and show what people left behind and the new lives they created.
 Highlights include reconstructed Ulster and American streets, American frontier log cabins and costumed characters.

 The Hill of the O'Neill and Ranfurly house Arts and Visitors Centre near Dungannon was the seat of the O'Neills, Earls of Tyrone.
 Here you can find out more about the family, the Flight of the Earls and the Plantation of Ulster.
 With commanding 360 degree views, it is perfect for morning walks, family outings and picnics.